nishtahir/FullStackIoTDemo/README.md

 Holiday Hacking
 ===============

+This project contains the client and Hardware components.
+See

 A small project hacked together to show Client, Server and Embedded device interaction.
 Build scripts are currently designed to work with Unix systems (Tested on Ubuntu 15).
 Your mileage may vary on other systems.

 Dependencies
 ============